ainaherimam/fanorona-cpp/README.md

 ```

 ## 🛠️ To do
 - Outer loop of Self-play
+- Parallelization of MCTS

 ## 🌟 Acknowledgments